zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Plato considers mathematical Truth an example of knowledge we know for certainty, and where the skepticists are wrong, but the debate would continue with evolution on both sides.

-To Plato the problem then becomes identifying mathematics-like Truth, and it can be discovered by **the dialectical approach**, to achieve something abstract and uncover what one has always possessed but became clouded by the material world.
+To Plato the problem then becomes identifying mathematics-like Truth, and it can be discovered by **the dialectical approach**, to achieve something abstract and uncover what one has always possessed but become clouded by the material world.

 To this end, it is also thought that the discovery of Truth has naught to do with experience, and the experience of many do not necessarily draw us any closer to Truth, than the experience of one.
 On this ground Socrates would question the basis of Athenian democracy.